Help us to explore the impact of creative activities in supporting people health and wellbeing

 The South East London Creative Health Programme aims to explore how and where creative programmes are supporting the reduction of health inequalities across our six boroughs.

-In our approach we are setting up a Creative Health Co-Production Working Group.
+In our approach we set up a Creative Health Co-Production Working Group.
 The purpose of which is to:

 • Assess the understanding and impact of Creative Health programmes in different communities across south east London and gain an understanding of the value of creative health and how easy people find it to take part in these activities and programmes